-Polish-Jewish Refugees in the Soviet Union during War World II and their Contacts with Jewish communities outside the Soviet Union / Naama Seri-Levi
+Polish-Jewish Refugees in the Soviet Union During War World II and Their Contacts with Jewish Communities Outside the Soviet Union

+Naama Seri-Levi

-My research concerns the Jewish refugees from Poland who spent the years during World War II in the Soviet Union.
-To illustrate the importance of this refugee population, I will mention that of those who spent those years in the former Soviet Union approximately 230,000 people survived, and they represent about 70% of all the Polish Jews who survived the Holocaust.
-As continuity to my MA thesis, which dealt with the refugees' lives in the DP camps, my aim is to illustrate the experiences of the refugees since the beginning of the war until after it ended.
+My research examines Jewish refugees from Poland who spent the years during World War II in the Soviet Union.
+This refugee population was an important one, with 230,000 of them surviving the war, representing about 70% of all Polish Jews who survived the Holocaust.
+Building on the subject of my MA thesis, which dealt with the refugees’ lives in the DP camps, the aim of this research is to elucidate the experiences of the Polish refugees who spent the World War II years in the Soviet Union from the beginning of the war until after its end.

-The place of the refugees is often examined only against the background of mass extermination of Polish Jewry by the Nazis.
-In my study, however, I would like to examine the position of the refugees and the development of the attitude towards them from the point of view of the contemporaries themselves and not in the light of the late recognition that in the end it was their escape and expulsion that saved them from the extermination.
-The two key questions in my research are: 1.
-How did the refugees themselves understand and define their situation throughout the war years, especially with respect to the situation of their loved ones who remained in Poland?
-2. What did private persons and public institutions among Polish Jewry and Jewish communities know about the refugees’ situation and how did they relate to them?
+World War II’s Polish-Jewish refugees are often examined solely in the context of the Nazis’ mass extermination of Polish Jewry.
+In contrast, this study seeks to examine the position of the refugees and the development of the attitudes towards them from the perspective of their contemporaries during the war and not in light of the later recognition that these refugees’ escape and/or expulsion ultimately saved them from extermination.
+This research poses two key questions.
+First, how did the refugees personally understand and define their situation throughout the war years, especially with respect to the situation of their loved ones who remained in Poland?
+Second, what did private persons and public institutions among Polish Jewry and Jewish communities know about the refugees’ situation and how did these parties relate to the refugees?

-My research focuses on the connections and networks between the refugees and three different Jewish communities: 1.
-Polish Jews who stayed under the Nazi occupation 2.
-The Yishuv in Mandatory Palestine.
-3. The Jewish community in the USA.
-During the war years, many of the refugees and deportees had held ongoing connections with family, friends and political institutions outside the Soviet Union.
-The structure for communications included the exchange of correspondence, delivery of packages, requests for information and provision of assistance, immigration activities, international political activities, and more.
-This extensive network of communication enables us to examine what the refugees knew about the course of the war, how those refugees understood the war, their situation under Soviet rule, and the persecution of Jews and their destruction in occupied Polish territory.
-By the same token, we can learn from these relationships about the efforts of Polish Jews, whose country was divided during the initial period between the Nazis and the Soviets, to maintain the lines of communication among themselves and not to be torn apart.
-We can also learn how Jewish communities in the "free world" understood the development of the extermination and ways of survival in Eastern Europe.
+This research focuses on the connections and networks between the refugees and three different Jewish communities: Polish Jews who remained under the Nazi occupation; the Yishuv (Jewish settlement) in Mandatory Palestine; and the Jewish community in the United States.
+During the war years, many of the refugees and deportees residing in the Soviet Union maintained ongoing connections with family, friends and political institutions outside the Soviet Union.
+The structure for communication included the exchange of correspondence, delivery of packages, requests for information and provision of assistance, immigration activities, international political activities, and more.
+From this extensive network of communication, we can learn what the refugees knew about the course of the war, how those refugees understood the war, the circumstances of their situation under Soviet rule, and the persecution of Jews and their destruction in occupied Polish territory.
+These networks also reveal vital information about the efforts of Polish Jews, whose country was divided during the initial period between the Nazis and the Soviets, to maintain the lines of communication among themselves and not be torn apart.
+In addition, these communications offer evidence of how Jewish communities in the “free world” understood the development of the extermination and means of survival in Eastern Europe.